 Don’t Worry About the Siesta and Weekends

-In such a buzzing city like Madrid, there’s always something to do and there are always shops, attractions, and places to eat open.
+In such a buzzing city like Madrid, there’s always something to do and there are always shops, attractions, and places to eat that are open.

-Madrid never shuts down, and you will never be bored in this city.
+Madrid never really shuts down completely, and you will never be bored in this lively city.

 Go to a Football Game